joelchrono12/joelchrono12.ml/_posts/2025-08-29-top-25-games-of-all-time.md

 alt='Sargon jumping through the air, a streak of blue energy behind him, crumbling ruins in the background'
 %}

 This is a Metroidvania that simply does everything right.
-It collects the best features of every great game in the genre out there and gives it a fresh coat of paint that ends up as a fantastic mix between Metroidvania, Soulslike and Celeste.
+It collects the best features of every great game in the genre out there and gives it a fresh coat of paint that ends up as a fantastic mix between Metroidvania, Soulslike combat, and Celeste.

 I couldn't care less about the story, but the world you explore and move around is fantastic.
+Every biome is so different from each other, and they are traversed in different ways, as you unlock different forms of traversal.

 The movement and the flow is probably the main thing here, it just feels great to play from the start, and every new ability you unlock only expands on that feeling.

 The bosses are challenging, but not as difficult as the ones that can be found in Hollow Knight, it is rather approachable thanks to the more forgiving save points, and the accessibility options that earned the game the Accesibility award last year.